 Plus, it turns out, you can make anything a little prettier with some brightly-colored veg. 🌶🌽

-I’m excited to test this hot walnut sausage out at some holiday parties this year!
-If you give the recipe a go, be sure to tell us how it went!
-You can rate the recipe and leave a comment below, or tag us in your photos on Instagram.
+If you give the recipe a go, be sure to tell us how it went for you.
+You can rate the recipe and leave a comment below or tag us in your photos on Instagram.
 We’re @theplantpowercouple with the ‘the’.
-Enjoy!

 25 minPrep Time:

 - 1 Tbsp lime juice or lemon juice

 - 2 tsp onion powder